~Tips for handling shy or fearful dogs: the short version!~

 You have handshakes; canines have similar affiliative (friendly, reassuring, team-building) rituals.

 Utilize canine culture to communicate--meet them partway!
 That includes friendly gestures in their own language.
-They can't learn English, but you can learn their ways, and make use of the now-shared language.
+They can't learn much English, but you can learn their ways, and make use of the now-shared language.

 The "muzzle grab" and the scruff pull can be reassuring gestures, during play.
 That probably sounds counterintuitive, but if you're already playing with him physically and are confident that he isn't scared enough to bite, you can give them a try.
 I've found that it really tickles them, and emboldens them, when they discover that you speak the language.